-- 3.1 The University operates within a framework of laws which can apply to it in certain circumstances, for example: - 3.1.1 The Equality Act 2010, which contains provisions promoting equality of opportunity and prohibiting unlawful discrimination, harassment and victimisation.
+3.1 The University operates within a framework of laws which can apply to it in certain circumstances, for example:

-- 3.1.2 The Education (No 2) Act 1986, which contains measures to ensure that freedom of speech within the law is secured for members, students and employees of the University and for visiting speakers. - 3.1.3 The Human Rights Act 1998, which contains provisions making it unlawful for public authorities to act in a way which is incompatible with certain rights under the European Convention for the Protection of Human Rights and Fundamental Freedoms. - 3.1.4 The Counter-Terrorism and Security Act 2015, which contains provisions requiring universities to have due regard to the need to prevent people from being drawn into terrorism, and also to cooperate with a local panel which has "the function of assessing the extent to which identified individuals are vulnerable to being drawn into terrorism". - 3.1.5 The Data Protection Act 2018, which controls how individuals' personal data may be processed by organisations, businesses or the government - 3.1.6 The Consumer Rights Act 2015 and other consumer laws, which contain various provisions intended to protect consumers' interests, which can include the interests of students and applicants. - 3.2 These legal duties can change if the law changes.
+- 3.1.1 The Equality Act 2010, which contains provisions promoting equality of opportunity and prohibiting unlawful discrimination, harassment and victimisation. - 3.1.2 The Education (No 2) Act 1986, which contains measures to ensure that freedom of speech within the law is secured for members, students and employees of the University and for visiting speakers. - 3.1.3 The Human Rights Act 1998, which contains provisions making it unlawful for public authorities to act in a way which is incompatible with certain rights under the European Convention for the Protection of Human Rights and Fundamental Freedoms. - 3.1.4 The Counter-Terrorism and Security Act 2015, which contains provisions requiring universities to have due regard to the need to prevent people from being drawn into terrorism, and also to cooperate with a local panel which has "the function of assessing the extent to which identified individuals are vulnerable to being drawn into terrorism". - 3.1.5 The Data Protection Act 2018, which controls how individuals' personal data may be processed by organisations, businesses or the government - 3.1.6 The Consumer Rights Act 2015 and other consumer laws, which contain various provisions intended to protect consumers' interests, which can include the interests of students and applicants. - 3.1.7 The Higher Education and Research Act 2017 which makes provision about higher education and research; and to make provision about alternative payments to students in higher or further education. - 3.2 These legal duties can change if the law changes.
 These terms are subject to those laws and any changes to these or other laws that the Government brings into effect.